microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserOwnedObject.md

 ```

 ## Description
-the Get-EntraBetaUserOwnedObject cmdlet gets objects owned by a user in Microsoft Entra ID.
+The Get-EntraBetaUserOwnedObject cmdlet gets objects owned by a user in Microsoft Entra ID.

 ## Examples